 Information about the period of your in-office training and the breakdown of your training contract is outlined here.

-The first year of your in-office training starts 14 days after the last examination on the Professional Practice Course I (PPC I) - PPC I exams are usually held at the end of March/early April.
+In-office training starts 14 days after the last examination on the Professional Practice Course I (PPC I) - PPC I exams are usually held at the end of March/early April.